 Short Bio for Brian Skellie

 Brian founded Piercing Experience in 1992 as a piercer inspired to research and evolve safe body modification and share the results with the community.
-He is a frequent APP contributor ever since the first conference, an active business member since 1996, an educator who has presented many seminars and workshops at conferences in North and South America and Europe, former editor of The Point Journal, current chair of the Media Committee, International Liaison, Medical Liaison and President, now serving as CIO and Vice President in his fifth term on the board of directors.
+He is a frequent Association of Professional Piercers contributor ever since the first conference, an active business member since 1996, an educator who has presented many seminars and workshops at conferences all over the world.
+Former Editor of The Point Journal, former Chair of the Media Committee, International Liaison, Medical Liaison and President, now serving as CIO and Vice President in his fifth term on the board of directors.

 Beside piercing, he is an infection control expert focused on the efficient use and validation of cleaning and sterilization.
 He has invested years of study into the question, “how clean is clean enough?” and participated as a member of ASTM and AAMI in the interest of adapting effective methods for our trade.

 An active member of the ASTM committee F04 on medical and surgical devices and implants and related subcommittees, Brian works with applications of biomaterials science for body art safety and expanding jewelry options.
 He develops, interprets and publishes evidence based standards for continual improvement in our field.
 He promotes the use of current and timely research based standards for the benefit of clients and colleagues worldwide.

 In the 1990’s he became an authorized independent dealer of the SciCan family of infection control products to make them more accessible for body artists.
 He offers both equipment and specific training on the safe operation and maintenance of automated instrument washers such as HYDRIM, and sterilizers such as STATIM, STATCLAVE and BRAVO autoclaves.